brendt/stitcher.io/src/data/blog/php-generics-and-why-we-need-them.md

 ### Code completion

 I don't know about you, but I use an IDE when writing PHP code.
 Code completion increases productivity immensely, so I'd also like to use it here.
-When we're looping over posts, we want our IDE to know each `$post` is an instance of `Post`.
-Let's take a look at the plain PHP implementation.
+When looping over posts, we want our IDE to know each `$post` is an instance of `Post`.
+Lets take a look at the plain PHP implementation.

 ```php